ZoneMinder/zmeventnotification/docs/guides/hooks.rst

-**Note 3:** if you want to add "face recognition" you also need to do
+**Note 3:** if you want to add "face recognition" you also need to do the following: (Note that if you are using Google Coral, you can do face detection [not recognition] by using the coral libraries as well.
+You can skip this section if you want to use TPU based face detection)

 ::